 Deploying NAT-rules on a USG is a very commonly asked request in our support tickets.
-Hence, we created this step by step guide (including video) through setting up a NAT-rule towards a NAS-device placed in the USG's LAN.
-So this article will show you "How to setup NAT on a USG"
+Hence, we created this step by step guide (including video) by setting up a NAT-rule towards a NAS-device placed in the USG's LAN.
+So this article will show you how to setup a NAT on a USG.

 2. Navigate to Configuration > Network > NAT